msanzdelrio-demo-resources/SkyScope/README.md

 To run the tests for this application, use the command `python -m unittest discover tests` in your terminal.
 This will run the tests defined in the `tests/test_views.py` file.

+## Updates

+The temperature is now displayed in Celsius.
+The conversion from Kelvin to Celsius is done in the `app/views.py` file, and the UI has been updated to reflect this change.

 ## Contributing